Circadify

 if (!capabilities.hasFrontCamera) {

-showMessage("A front camera is required.")
+showMessage("A front camera is required for self-measurement.")

 }